Confirmed: Google isn’t dropping ad scheduling for Smart Bidding campaigns

 • “If it’s true, I don’t hate this.
 Many businesses restrict their schedules unnecessarily, but more transparency from Google would be appreciated.”

 Why we care.
-When using smart bidding you can no longer limit ad visibility to business hours, potentially leading to wasted spend outside of peak times.
-While automation can optimize for performance, this update diminishes your control over ad delivery to align with operational hours or staff availability.
+When using smart bidding if you can no longer limit ad visibility to business hours, this could potentially lead to wasted spend outside of peak times.
+While automation can optimize for performance, this kind of update diminishes your control over ad delivery to align with operational hours or staff availability.

 First seen.
 This change was shared by Adriaan Dekker on LinkedIn.
 He wondered whether Google will make an announcement about this change or whether this might be an error.